clanfear/CSSS508/Lectures/Week2/CSSS508_Week2_GGPlot2.md

 ========================================================
 type: section

 Pick some relationship to look at in the Gapminder data and write up a .Rmd file investigating that question graphically.
 You might work with a subset of the data (e.g. just Africa).
-Upload both the .Rmd file and the .html file to Canvas.
+Upload both the `.Rmd` file and the `.html` file to Canvas.
 Include 4 to 8 graphs.
 All titles, axes, and legends should be labelled clearly (no raw variable names).
 You must have at least one graph with `facet_wrap` or `facet_grid`.
 You must include at least one manually specified legend.
-You can use other `geoms` like histograms, bar charts, add vertical or horizontal lines, etc.
+You can use other `geoms` like histograms, bar charts, add vertical or horizontal lines, etc. [You may find this data visualization cheat sheet helpful](https://www.rstudio.com/wp-content/uploads/2016/11/ggplot2-cheatsheet-2.1.pdf).

 Your document should be pleasant for a peer to look at, with some organization.
 You must write up your observations in words as well as showing the graphs.
-Use chunk options `echo` and `results` to limit the code/output you show in the .html.
+Use chunk options `echo` and `results` to limit the code/output you show in the `.html`.